-In 2012 the Stellenbosch Municipality approved the Special Rating Area Bylaw for the town thereby setting the platform for property owners to establish such areas in Stellenbosch.
-Certain suburbs in cooperation with Stellenbosch Watch has identified the Special Rating Area (SRA) model as a basis to address problems and counter any potential for further urban decay and the further increase of crime in the area.
-The formation of an SRA will enable the establishment of a statutory body to manage and implement The implementation of a properly managed SRA most often results in:
+Certain suburbs such as Jonkershoek and Techno Park has identified the Special Rating Area (SRA) model as a basis to address problems and counter any potential for further urban decay and the further increase of crime in the area and their implementation has already delivered improvements.
+The formation of an SRA in the Stellenbosch CBD will enable the establishment of a statutory body to manage and implement additional public safety and urban management operations in addition to those services provided by the Stellenbosch Municipality.